lambrospetrou/lambrospetrou.github.io/src/_posts/2016-02-11-migrate-to-aws-static-website/2016-02-11-migrate-to-aws-static-website.md

     </html>
     ```

-2. Try to access your website using your **S3-Endpoint** (remember ;) lambrospetrou.com.s3-website-region.amazonaws.com).
+2. Try to access your website using your **S3-Endpoint** (`lambrospetrou.com.s3-website-region.amazonaws.com`).
 You should see your website, if not there is a problem so contact me if you cannot figure out what step went wrong.

 3. Try to access your www-prefixed endpoint and make sure that you are redirected to the non-www one.

 ## Use a custom domain with our website instead of the Amazon S3 endpoints

-In this section, I will describe how you can use your domain name (e.g. **lambrospetrou.com**) to point to your website on S3 using [Route 53](https://aws.amazon.com/route53/), which is Amazon's DNS solution offering.
+In this section, I will describe how you can use your domain name (e.g. `lambrospetrou.com`) to point to your website on S3 using [Route 53](https://aws.amazon.com/route53/), which is Amazon's DNS solution offering.

 1. Register your domain with any registrar or Route 53 itself if you do not have a domain in hand.